Mr-Fadul/Mr-Fadul/README.md

 ## ➤ My stack of work and studies

 - [ ] Backend development using PHP / Node
+- [ ] Microservices and messages queues
 - [ ] Frontend development using Bootstrap / Angular / React
-- [ ] Study more about AI and Data Science
+- [ ] Study more about AI and GoLang
-- [ ] Running in the marathon behind the code IBM

 ---